FlapyPan/FlapyPan/README.md

 <h2 align="center">👋 Hi, This is FlapyPan <img src="assets/neko_0.gif" height="30px" alt="" /> </h2>

-<p align="center">I'm a web program developer and high school student.
+<p align="center">I'm a web program developer.
 I'm interested in development, especially new technologies.</p>

 <p align="center">See also my website: <a href="https://www.flapypan.top/">FlapyPan</a> or <a href="https://flapypan.vercel.app/">FlapyPan(vercel)</a></p>